THE HAJJ STEP CHALLENGE

-The average pilgrim will walk 72km during their Hajj.
-This multiplied by the approximate 2.5million people that attend Hajj, is a cumulative 180 million kilometers walked over the days of Hajj.
+From Makkah to Arafat and back, the average pilgrim walks 72 kilometres during their Hajj pilgrimage.
+This multiplied by the approximate 2.5million people that attend Hajj, is a cumulative 180 million kilometres walked over the days of Hajj.

-To keep this spirit of Hajj alive, Islamic Relief volunteers and challengers from across the globe will be walking, jogging, cycling or running this distance over the first 10 days of Dhul Hijjah and we want YOU to join in!
+To keep this spirit of Hajj alive, Islamic Relief volunteers and challengers will be walking, jogging, cycling or running this distance over the first 10 days of Dhul Hijjah and we want YOU to join in!

 Plan your 10 days, grab your running shoes, your hiking boots or even your bicycle and set off on your Hajj inspired journey this year!

-Once you’ve signed up, keep us updated on how you get on via Facebook, Twitter and Instagram (@islamicreliefsa and @IRChallenges)
+Once you’ve signed up, keep us updated on how you get on via Facebook, Twitter and Instagram (@islamicreliefsa)

 The funds you raise is dedicated to the rebuilding of Gaza.
 The latest escalation in conflict in Gaza came during a 15 year blockade which resulted in many households depending on organisations like Islamic Relief to assist them with food and other basic necessities.